play-co/devkit-entities/README.md

 Using SAT (https://github.com/jriecken/sat-js) to detect the collision.
 Base on devkit-entities (https://github.com/gameclosure/devkit-entities#v0.2.5).

-- Supporting rectangle with rotation
+- Adding rotate and setAnchor (pivot point) function on Entity
-- Adding more rotate and setAnchor
+- Supporting detect collision with rotation on any pivot
 - Changing response object on EntityPool

 ## Next features
 - Easy to change code to support polygon.
-Ex: Triangle.
+Ex: Triangle,...

 ## Installation and Imports